 • In February the following year, it was unanimously resolved that each village committee would formulate a tailored cemetery improvement plan aimed at tackling capacity constraints and enhancing aesthetic appeal.

-Claim 4: “Assets are being transferred from Windlesham.”
+“Assets are being transferred from Windlesham.”

 Misleading.